JorikSchellekens/FishEye/Computing Report.md

 | R0       | row     |
 | R1       | col     |

-Note: Most of the wrappers use a hardcoded value for the *'copy address'* which is the start of an empty space to which the image can be coppied to.
+Note: Most of the wrappers use a hard-coded value for the *'copy address'* which is the start of an empty space to which the image can be copied to.
 My original idea was to keep all relevant pixels in registers or on the stack but this proved to be a little too complicated for my current implementation which tends to have a number of the registers locked up for reference values.

 Quick outline of wrappers: